Networked Systems for Cloud Computing

 • Orion: break up routing, network management, config management into microservices

-• blast radius: #controller failrue
+• blast radius: #device when controller failure

 • inter-block controller (IBC) control controller in spine/aggregation block